Toward Robust Open-set Adaptation: Synapse Consolidation Inspired by Rac1/MAPK Pathways: Methods

-Complementing the Rac1-allocated subspace, the MAPK pathway acts as a tiered controller to regulate update strength based on evidence signals.
-Drawing on the biological MAPK cascade that supports late-phase consolidation, this pathway substitutes the indiscriminate treatment of gradient signals with a reliability-aware modulation.
-By dynamically scaling the effective step-size, SyCo suppresses noisy pseudo-supervision and oscillations during inference while stabilizing behaviorally useful updates.
+Complementing the Rac1-allocated subspace, the MAPK module acts as a tiered controller to regulate update strength based on evidence signals.
+Instead of treating all gradients uniformly, this module operationalizes its tiered control by simultaneously filtering, gating, and amplifying reliable adaptation signals for late-phase consolidation, as is shown in Fig. \ref{fig:MAPK}.